samra-a/Capstone_Project_GRWM/README.md

 5. To ensure the endpoints are working as expected, you can test them using Postman.
 All endpoints are available below in **section 6 'RESTful Route Endpoints'.**

 **Client-side API Instructions:**
-1. Ensure the following are installed on your machine:
+1. Ensure the following is installed on your machine:
 - Visual Studio Code

-2. Clone the repository from GitHub.
-Scroll to the top of this page and click on the green Code button.
-Ensure SSH is selected and copy the link provided.
-In your terminal, perform the following command:
-`git clone git@github.com:samra-a/Capstone_Project_GRWM.git`

-3. Install node modules.

-4. In your terminal, perform the following command: `npm install` or `npm i`
+3. Install node modules - in your terminal, perform the following command: `npm install` or `npm i`

+**NOTE:** `npm install`/ `npm i` should also install react icons, react slick, and react router for you.
+If it does not, please follow steps 5, 6, and 7.
+If it does, you can go straight to step 8.

 5. Install React Icons - in your terminal, perform the following command: `npm i react-icons`